polcak/jsrestrictor/website/content/posts/i18n_developers.md

 Still, one needs to take care of special sections in the pages, like [templates](https://pagure.io/JShelter/webextension/blob/bff8ce9c69ca28c1952898125983429c1f7f8a32/f/common/i18n_translate_dom.js#_43).

-Anyway, the lack of standard way to cope with HTML translations means that if you go to different webextension, they will likely have a similar script but the details would be different.
+Anyway, the lack of a standard way to cope with HTML translations means that if you go to different webextension, they will likely have a similar script but the details would be different.
 That is not optimal.

 ### Language priorities